DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ## The Core Domain

-* To know where to invest the most effort and quality, it’s crucial to understand where the core domains are, because these are key to making software successful
+* To know where to invest the most effort and quality, it’s crucial to understand where the core domains are because these are key to making software successful

 * This knowledge is distilled from knowledge‐crunching sessions working in collaboration with domain experts to understand the most important aspect of the product under design and development